serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 ### Declaring FullName Field

 On the title of edit dialog, first name of the person is shown (*Carrie-Anne*).
 It would be nice to show full name.
-And also search in full name in grid.
+And also search with full name in grid.

 So let's edit our PersonRow.cs: